Olivia-Feldman/DLStockPrectionCNNModel-/README.md

   * matplotlib -> library used to plot data and images
   * Sklearn -> library used to evalute model performance, feature selection and normalization of data
   * tensorflow.keras ->  library used to build CNN model
-  * pandas_ta -> library is used to access their technical indicators

 # Data Generation and Preprocessing: